-Under the umbrella of Rutgers Biomedical and Health Sciences, nine Rutgers schools and numerous centers, institutes, and clinics work together to conduct research, develop health care solutions, and deliver treatment to the people of New Jersey and the United States.
+Under the umbrella of Rutgers Biomedical and Health Sciences, eight Rutgers schools and numerous centers, institutes, and clinics work together to conduct research, develop health care solutions, and deliver treatment to the people of New Jersey and the United States.
 The division is closely aligned with Rutgers University–New Brunswick and six of these schools have a presence on the Rutgers–New Brunswick Campus.

 - Graduate School of Biomedical Sciences

 - Robert Wood Johnson Medical School